 The following symptoms may appear in patients with bronchial asthma:

-According to ayurveda, the common causes are excessive use of lablab beans, raw milk, black grams, sour curd, excess salt and aquatic animal food.
+According to ayurveda, the common causes may include but not limited to, excessive use of beans, raw milk, black grams, sour curd, excess salt and aquatic animal food.
 Dry and heavy diet may also a cause of bronchial asthma.
 Other factors are excess cold, cold bath, excess sunbath, excessive exercise, etc.

-Ayurvedic treatment of bronchial asthma involves the use of ayurvedic medicines, organic herbs and dietary & lifestyle changes.
+Natural Ayurvedic treatment of Asthma Bronchitis involves the use of ayurvedic classical traditional medicines, organic herbs and dietary & lifestyle changes to inhance the immune system.

 Puskarmool (Inula racemosa)

-Inula racemosa or Puskarmool is helpful in pleurisy, treat chronic cold, and cough.
+Inula racemosa or Puskarmool is helpful herb in pleurisy, chronic cold and cough.
 It is known for its anti-tubercular properties.
 It is a febrifuge, an aromatic tonic and an expectorant with several carminative, anti-inflammatory, antiseptic and diuretic properties.
-This herb is also helpful in relieving pain in chest.
+This herb can also helpful in relieving pain in chest.

-Pippali or long pepper is a powerful rejuvenative herb.
-It acts as a stimulant for respiratory and digestive systems and has rejuvenating effects on lungs.
+Pippali or long pepper is mentioned as a powerful rejuvenative herb in ayurveda.
+Pippali or long pepper acts as a stimulant for respiratory and digestive systems and may offer rejuvenating effects on lungs.
 The roots of this herb can be used to treat respiratory infections.
 Consumption of this powdered herb along with honey can provide relief from cough and cold.
-One pill of this herb made from the fruits of long pepper and calotropis giganta in same proportions can be given twice a day until this disease is under control.

 Licorice (glycyrrhiza glabra)

-Herbal decoction prepared using licorice can be consumed if you sense an asthma attack.
-Half teaspoon of ghee or few drops of mahanarayan oil along with one teaspoon full of licorice root (yasti madhu) is used to prepare this decoction.
-It helps in eliminating kapha from stomach and clears phlegm in bronchial tubes and lungs.
+It helps in eliminating kapha from stomach and chest and helps to clear out the phlegm in bronchial tubes and lungs.
 However, you should not use this herb, if you are having hypertension.

 Ginger (Zingiber officinale)

 Ginger acts as a natural expectorant.
 It is used since ancient times to treat several respiratory infections and helps control bronchial asthma attacks.
 Freshly grated ginger, along with little turmeric can be added in milk while boiling.
-You can have it twice every day.
+You may have it twice every day to get some relief from the asthma.

-This is a wonderful spice, which can help control bronchial asthma.
-It helps clear kapha from stomach and clear phlegm from lungs.
-Half spoon of cinnamon powder and a little honey can be consumed twice a day to get rid of phlegm.
+It helps clear kapha from stomach and chest and clear phlegm from lungs.
+Half spoon of cinnamon powder and a little honey can be consumed twice a day may help to move the phlegm.

 Nagar (Nut grass, Cyperus rotundus)

 Prolonged use of this herb can help relieve bronchial asthma.
 It provides relief from blocked phlegm.
-2gms of nagar powder and bharangi (Clerodendrum indicum) can be mixed in water to make a fine paste and can be taken along with lukewarm water to treat bronchial asthma.
+2gms of nagar powder and bharangi (Clerodendrum indicum) can be mixed in water to make a fine paste and can be taken along with lukewarm water to treat bronchial asthma in ayurveda.

 Ashwagandha (Withania Somnifera)

 Roots of ashwagandha have several medicinal properties.
 It acts as an adaptogen and helps reduce stress.
 It is known as a rasayana (rejuvenating) herb.
-This herb plays an effective role in treating bronchial asthma.
+This herb helps to boost body immunity and hence may help in asthma and cough.

-Turmeric has medicinal properties, which can help treat respiratory disorders.
-Anti- purulent as well as anti-inflammatory properties in turmeric help treat cough, cold and other respiratory infections.
-It plays an adjuvant role in clearing air blockage due to bronchial asthma.
+Turmeric has medicinal properties, which may help treat respiratory disorders.
+Anti- purulent as well as anti-inflammatory properties in turmeric may help treat cough, cold and other respiratory infections.
+It may play an adjuvant role in clearing air blockage due to bronchial asthma.
 Turmeric can be used in several ways to treat bronchial asthma.
-You can add little turmeric in your milk and drink it daily.
-Inhaling the vapors of hot water and turmeric can help clear nose blockage.
+You can add little pinch of turmeric in your milk and drink it daily.
+Inhaling the vapors of hot water and turmeric can also help clear nose blockage.

-It is yet another spice which helps treat cough and cold.
+It is yet another spice which helps to treat cough and cold.
 Add a pinch of black pepper, turmeric and ginger in milk and boil it for few minutes.
-You can drink it twice a day to get rid of phlegm in lungs as well as from cold and cough.
+You can drink it twice a day to reduce the phlegm in lungs as well as in cold and cough.

 Bharangi (Clerodendrum indicum)

-Garlic is being used for ages to cure several diseases.
+Garlic has been used for ages to treat several diseases.
 You can add freshly grated ginger along with few garlic cloves in the milk you drink.
 This is an incredible ayurvedic treatment to treat asthma.

-Most of the people only rely on medications to get relief from the symptoms of bronchial asthma.
+Most of the people only rely on medications to get relief from the symptoms of asthma.
 You can also make few changes in your lifestyle to maintain your health by lessening the possibilities of asthma attack.
+These healthy changes in the diet and life style works together with right ayurvedic medicine for Allergic, bronchial and dry cough asthma

 Avoid exposure to asthma triggering elements